nkkize/nkkize.github.io/_posts/2016-02-16-java-man-docker.md

 ## Creating and Publishing your own docker Image
 In this post, we will create our own docker image and push it in docker hub.
-We will shipping the image prebuilt with jdk, and maven.
+We will be shipping the image prebuilt with jdk, and maven.

 ### Creating the image
 ```